Thermal design power

 "Notice also that this formula allows you to poke things around: a lower ϴca ("better cooler") allows for a higher optimal CPU temp.
 Or a higher ϴca cooler can be offset by running a chillier ambient environment.
 If you tinker with the numbers, you now see how it's possible for all sorts of case and cooler designs to achieve the same outcome for users.
 That's the formula everyone unknowingly tinkers with when they increase airflow, or buy a beefy heatsink."

-Put simply: AMD is using a "formula" which does not include power consumption and allows them to "poke things around" to get whatever TDP numbers they want to rate their CPU and APU products with.
+Put simply: AMD is using a "formula" which does not include power consumption and allows them to "poke things around" to get whatever TDP numbers they want.
+Their marketing department can decide that a CPU or APU should have a TDP of 65W and adjust the values in their "formula" to "get" a 65W TDP.

 In Bullet Summary